 Can I submit unofficial transcripts with my application materials?

-Yes.
-If you are offered admission to the program, you will need to submit official transcripts.
+Yes, this is acceptable for your application materials.
+Please note that if you are offered admission to the program, you will need to submit official transcripts.

 I do not have a major or minor in Feminist, Gender, and/or Sexuality Studies.
 Would your department still consider my application for admission?